 Derek joined the Environmental Law Program after graduating from Columbia University with a degree in Sustainable Development and Evolutionary Biology of the Human Species.
 Back East, Derek spent several years researching primate evolution at the American Museum of Natural History before excavating fossils and sunbathing with Nile Monitors on Rusinga Island, Kenya in 2011.
 While in the area, he conducted an agro-environmental survey at the Sauri UN Millennium village on an Earth Institute Global Fellowship.
 Derek returned to Columbia to work at the Law School’s Environmental Law Clinic, where he studied the carbon footprint of global livestock production for a project led by Olivier De Schutter, United Nations Special Rapporteur on the Right to Food.
 For his next project, Derek analyzed environmental impact assessment and international law regarding Mekong River hydropower development.
 He received a grant to visit Thailand in March 2012 to research controversial Mekong dam proposals and meet with NGO officials.
 Outside of the Club, Derek is a musician and hapless Mets fan.

 Isabelle is the legal assistant in the Washington, DC office.
 She graduated from the George Washington University as a double major in International Affairs and Environmental Studies.
 During her time as an undergraduate, she served as the President of GW’s largest environmental student organization, Green GW, which fostered her love for environmental activism and organizing.
-Isabelle originally developed an interest in environmental issues when growing up in Los Angeles, where she became increasingly concerned about local air pollution, coastal water quality and environmental justice issues.
-In her free time, Isabelle enjoys cooking, drinking tea, yoga, and hiking.
+Expanding on her campus involvement, she interned at the White House Office of Correspondence, Green America, Heal the Bay and the Federal Energy Regulatory Commission.
+Isabelle originally developed an interest in environmental issues while growing up in Los Angeles, where she became increasingly concerned about air pollution, coastal water quality and environmental justice issues.
+In her free time, Isabelle enjoys cooking, swimming, hiking and traveling.
 Her proudest accomplishment to date at the Sierra Club is co-founding FABIO in the DC office.

 Jessica graduated from the University of Washington in 2011 with a dual focus in political science and environmental studies.
 During her time as an undergraduate Jessica received a Mary Gates Research Scholarship to pursue marine biology study at Friday Harbor Laboratories, located in the San Juan Islands off the coast of Washington state.
 Jessica also spent 6 months studying environmental policy and nature/human relationships in north and south India.
 After graduating Jessica traveled through Central America exploring sustainable communities and lifestyles there.
 Upon returning to the US Jessica served a term as an Americorps member for the Bay Area Climate Corps in Oakland, CA, where she helped educate eager staff and students at dozens of low-income Alameda County preschools on how to adopt money-saving green-behaviors in their classrooms.
 Outside of the office, Jessica can be found rock climbing, hiking, and trail running at her favorite spots in the Sierras.